wagdav/thewagner.net/content/tech/2018-04-30-Coin-exchange.markdown

 coins = [25, 20, 10, 5, 1]
 ```

-We will write a function with with the following signature:
+We will write a function with the following signature:

 ``` haskell
 change :: Int     -- amount